 Spotting physical tells and behavioral changes during poker matches can give you the upper hand over your opponents.
 Players telegraph the strength of their hands through their body language, facial expressions, and betting patterns.

 Knowing the reasons behind these tells helps you detect bluffs or actual threats, raising your chances of winning sit-and-go poker prize pools.
+We have listed the most common poker tells and broke them down into different categories: eye, hand, body, behavioral, and betting tells.

 Eye Poker Tells